Target Audience: New Graduates/Analysts

 For Step 2, the

-deviation of each country's component score from the respective component average
+deviation of each country's component score from its component average indicates how much that score differs from the component average.

 Here's the formula for calculating the deviation for a specific country